mendax1234/mendax1234.github.io/_posts/2024-05-16-Harvard-CS50-Week2.md

   - C
 ---

 Welcome to CS50 Week 2!
-As normal, I will be going throught my summary of Week 1's content.
+As normal, I will be going through my summary of Week 1's content.

 # Problem Set 2
 ## 01 Scrabble